Multi-Tenant Configuration Guide¶

 To grant a new namespace access:

-# Update realm manifest
+# Update realm via helm upgrade

 Changes apply immediately - new namespace can create clients.